Red-Studio-Ragnarok/Red-Core/README.md

 - **RedLogger:** A user and dev-friendly logger, useful for errors and crash logging when lots of information is needed.
 - **Vectors:** A fast and simple vector suite, for every Java primitive.
-- **MathUtil:** A utility class which provides nice to have math related methods.
+- **MathUtil:** A utility class which provides nice to have math-related methods.
 - **ClampUtil:** A utility class which provides fast biased clamping for every primitive, and testers to know exactly which end to bias towards.
 - **[Jafama]:** Red Core embeds [Jafama] allowing you to use it in your mods.